sidds221/Internet-and-Web-Systems/README.md

                Aashish Radhakrishnan
                Siddharth Sharma

-**Aim of our project** : The main aim of our project is to create a dynamic application which upon taking the reservoir data from the client will evaluate it using predictive analysis with the amount of water left in the reservoir.
+**Aim of our project** : The main aim of our project is to create a dynamic application which upon taking the resorvior data from the client will evaluate it using predictive analysis with the amount of water left in the reservior.

 **The blueprint of our project** :
 The plan here is to create a web application such that the authorized client is able to login.
 The client feeds the data into the model.